aFarkas/lazysizes/README.md

 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
 3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation feature.
 4. **Performance**: It's based on high efficient code (runtime **and** memory) to work jank-free at 60fps.
+5. **Extendable**: It provides JS and CSS hooks to extend lazySizes with any kind of lazy loading or effects.

 ##[Demo with code examples](http://afarkas.github.io/lazysizes/#examples)
 Can be seen [here](http://afarkas.github.io/lazysizes/#examples).

 ##About responsive image support
-For full cross browser responsive image support you must use a polyfill like [respimage (recommended)](https://github.com/aFarkas/respimage) or [picturefill](https://github.com/scottjehl/picturefill).
+For full cross browser responsive image support you must use a polyfill like [respimage (recommended) (srcset and picture polyfill)](https://github.com/aFarkas/respimage) or [picturefill](https://github.com/scottjehl/picturefill).

 ##More about the API
 **lazysizes** comes with a simple markup and JS API.
 Normally you will only need to use the markup API.